pangchunh/1800_BBY01/README.md

 ## General Info

 This browser based web application to
-Hi my name is Peter.
+* Hi my name is Peter.
 I'm excited about this project because it is my first project ever.
+* Hi my name is Chunhang.
+I am excited about this project because this is my first ever project.

 ## Technologies

 Technologies used for this project: